-“What is the best double edge safety razor?”
+[Updated July, 2020] “What is the best double edge safety razor?”
 I get the question all the time.
 There’s not an easy answer–and the market is growing, changing and offering more choices than ever before.
-This is an update to a previous article on Sharpologist!
+This is an update to a continuing series on Sharpologist!

 Double Edge Razor Price Range

-The low end (under about US $30 or so) double edge razor market has been flooded with razors from the Pakistan and China.
-Many of these razors have dubious quality control.
+The low end (under about US $30 or so) DE razor market has been flooded with razors from the Pakistan and China.
+Many of these safety razors have dubious quality control.
 Some brands simply purchase these razors, add their own logo and resell them at a substantial mark-up: this range is seeing more than its share of sketchy marketers, especially on Amazon.

 Above this price point is where you will find razors that are popular for reasons other than (or in addition to) performance.
 Different head styles (such as “slant” razors as discussed below), special features (including adjustable razors), and razors designed specifically for travel situations are examples of this category.

 At the high end of the range ($100+, often $200+) you will find the “premium” razors.
-Not too many years ago the Feather AS-D2 All Stainless Steel razor was considered the high-end double edge razor.
-Now it’s practically “bargain basement” (for its class): the past couple of years have seen an explosion of artisan-made, luxury-priced razors with premium materials (like stainless steel or titanium) and special handle designs.
+Not too many years ago the Feather AS-D2 All Stainless Steel razor was considered the high-end DE razor.
+Now it’s practically “bargain basement” (for its class): the past couple of years have seen an explosion of artisan-made, luxury-priced razors with premium materials (like stainless steel or titanium.
+Most razors are made of chrome plated metal alloys) and special handle designs.

 Some of the names often associated with excellent premium-priced razors include (in no particular order) Timeless, Charcoal Goods, Blackland, Karve, and Above The Tie.
 RazoRock is producing a stainless steel razor (the “Game Changer”) at a break-through price point.